Frank-Pechar/js-bank-landing-page/README.md

 ## JavaScript Project
 ## Description of App Functionality, Features, and Methods

 Javascript coding project I completed from Udemy - The Complete Javascript Course 2023: From Zero to Expert by Jonas Schmedtmann.
-After coding this project through the course I then modified CSS so App would be more adaptive to smaller device formats (tablets but not for mobile phones).
-I also added commenting of code for educational purposes.
+After coding this project through the course I then added numerous other enhancements and refinements including necessary adaptations for smaller mobile devices.
+I also added code comments for educational purposes.

 App can be run from: https://frank-pechar-js-bank-land-page.netlify.app/